-Unfortunately, the Ministry of Interior look for many ways to reject the application for granting the foreign spouse citizenship.
+Unfortunately, the Ministry of Interior look for many ways to reject the application for a Friendship Visa.
 If they see the couples’ answers differ too dramatically then they may question the validity of their relationship, and reject the application.
 Here, at the Cohen, Decker, Pex and Brosh Law Offices, we can appeal these cases and even take these rejection cases to court and help you gain citizenship for a foreign citizen spouse.

 Our tips for you during a relationship interview at Misrad Hapnim

 Approximately 3,000 couples begin the process of trying to get a foreign spouse citizenship in Israel each year, yet not all succeed.
 Here are 5 important tips to help with the success of your application: